microsoft/pxt/common-docs/github.md

 A **repository** is used to organize a single project.
 Repositories will contain all the files needed for your MakeCode projects.

-1. Open the [editor](@homeurl@), create a new project, and switch to the JavaScript view.
+1. Open the [editor](@homeurl@), create a new project
-2. Click on the **create GitHub repository** button under the simulator.
+2. Click on the **GitHub** button next to the **Save** button.
 3. Select a good name and description (it helps with internet searches!).

 ### ~ hint

-#### Developer Token
+#### Sign in

-If you haven't signed in yet with GitHub, you will need to get a **developer token**.
-We have a [guide](/github/token) on how to get a token to get signed in.
+If you haven't signed in yet with GitHub, you will be redirected to the GitHub sign page.
+On your first use of MakeCode, you will also be asked to authorize the **Microsoft MakeCode with GitHub** app.

-If you can't see this button, try to sign in into GitHub first.
-Go to the settings (the gearwheel) menu, click on **Extensions**, and then **Log In to GitHub**.
-Once your token is entered, it should be visible.
+You can also use a [developer token](/github/token) for more advanced users.

 ### ~

 ### Step 2 - Make and commit changes

-Once the repository is created, the **create GitHub repository** button will display the name of the repository you just created.
-Make any change in the code editor and you will notice that an up arrow is displayed on the button.
-The arrow means that there are changes stored on your computer and they need to get uploaded to GitHub.
-Click on that button.
+Make any change in the code editor and you will notice that an up arrow is displayed on the GitHub button.
+The arrow means that there are changes stored on your computer and they need to get saved to GitHub.
+Click on that button to open the **GitHub view**.

-You will see a **commit changes** button and a list of **diffs** under it.
+You will see a **commit & push changes** button and a list of **diffs** under it.
 A **commit** is a bundled set of changes that can be uploaded to GitHub (read more about [commits](/github/commit)).
 A **diff** is common jargon used by developers to describe a formatted display of differences between two pieces of text (read about using [diffs](/github/diff)).
 Look at the diff carefully, it tells you which lines you added, deleted or modified.

 ### ~ hint